Local strategies to implement national energy efficiency schemes in Newcastle

 Newcastle, United Kingdom

-Through building a partnership between the public and private sectors, the city of Newcastle has improved the energy efficiency of its housing stock, decreased fuel poverty and created jobs and training opportunities for vulnerable young people.
+Through building partnerships between the public and private sectors, the city of Newcastle has improved the energy efficiency of its housing stock, decreased fuel poverty and created jobs and training opportunities for vulnerable young people.

 In the city of Newcastle, 19% of all households are living in fuel poverty due to energy inefficient buildings that have negative impact on both public health and the environment.